grafana/metrictank/docs/http-api.md

 * header `X-Org-Id` required

+Returns metrics stored under the given org, as well as public data under org -1 (see [multi-tenancy](https://github.com/raintank/metrictank/blob/master/docs/multi-tenancy.md))
-If orgId is -1, returns the metrics for all orgs. (but you can't neccessarily distinguish which org they're from) If it is not, returns metrics for the given org, as well as org -1.
+If orgId is -1, returns the metrics for all orgs. (but you can't neccessarily distinguish which org a metric is from)

 #### Example